Tenkile

 The tenkile (Dendrolagus scottae), also known as Scott's tree-kangaroo, is a species of tree-kangaroo in the family Macropodidae.
 It is endemic to a very small area of the Torricelli Mountains of Papua New Guinea.
 Its natural habitat is subtropical or tropical dry forests.
 It is threatened by habitat loss and by hunting.
 The tenkile is listed as endangered due to hunting and logging activities in Papua New Guinea.
-The tenkile is hunted for its meat, and is the main protein source for the residents of Papua New Guinea.
-The population of Papua New Guinea has increased in recent years due to improvements in healthcare; therefore increasing need in tenkile meat which means that more tenkiles are being hunted.
+The tenkile is hunted for its meat, and has been a main protein source for the local tribespeople.
+The local human population has increased in recent years, increasing demand for tenkile meat.
 Additionally, tenkiles are poached for their fur and are captured and sold as a part of the illegal pet trade.
 Domesticated dogs also hunt tenkiles.
-Deforestation in Papua New Guinea affects all tree-kangaroos, however industrial logging that occurs in the Torricelli Mountain Range decreases the species' already restricted habitat.
+Deforestation in Papua New Guinea affects all tree-kangaroos, and industrial logging that occurs in the Torricelli Mountain Range decreases the species' already restricted habitat.
 The Torricelli Mountain Range faces additional deforestation due to the timber industry, and the production of coffee, rice and wheat.

 Description

 The tenkile is a close relative of Doria's tree-kangaroo.
 It weighs 9 to 11 kg, with males being larger than females.
-It is predominantly black with some chocolate-brown on limbs and long tail, and whirls of hair on the shoulder.
+It is predominantly black with some chocolate-brown on its limbs and long tail, and whorls of hair on the shoulders.
 It has a powerful and persistent odour.
-Tenkiles have a noticeably long snout, and these kangaroos are able to hop and walk bipedally.
-They are also able to raise their arms above their head, all of which normal kangaroos cannot.
-It is believed that this species possibly breeds year round, with a young born each year.
+Tenkiles have a noticeably long snout, and are able to both hop and walk bipedally.
+They are also able to raise their arms above their head, which most kangaroo species cannot.
+It is believed that this species breeds year round, with one offspring born each year.
 The young become independent after two years.
-The tenkile is believed to be the most intelligent of all tree kangaroo species.
+The tenkile is believed to be the most intelligent of all tree-kangaroo species.